Othkkartho/Othkkartho.github.io/_posts/2022-09-22-inflearn_spring_security_learn_2.markdown

 # if not specified, .name will be used from _data/owner/[language].yml
 author: Othkkartho's Workshop
 # multiple category is not supported
-category: Spring
+category: spring security learn
 # multiple tag entries are possible
-tags: [Spring, inflearn, spring security class]
+tags: [Spring, inflearn, spring security learn]
 # thumbnail image for post
 img: ":/inflearn_spring_security_learn/post_spring_security.PNG"
 # disable comments on this page